coreos/docs/os/configuring-date-and-timezone.md

-# Configuring Date and Timezone
+# Configuring Date and Time Zone

-By default, CoreOS machines keep time in the UTC timezone and synchronize their clocks with NTP.
+By default, CoreOS machines keep time in the UTC time zone and synchronize their clocks with NTP.
 This page contains information about customizing those defaults to meet site requirements, explains the change in NTP client daemons in recent CoreOS versions, and offers advice on best practices for